Rudo2204/itazuraneko-shousetsu-backup/README.md

 ## Quickstart (it just works!:tm:)
 1. Install [monolith](https://github.com/Y2Z/monolith) and add it to your PATH.
-2. Run `itazuraneko_backup download`.
+2. Run `itazuraneko_backup download` to start the downloading process.
-3. Wait.
-(The program will download a lot of files)
-4. Done.
+3. Wait till the downloading process finishes.
+And done!

-## Recommended workflow (Linux)
+## Export
-1. Install [monolith](https://github.com/Y2Z/monolith) and add it to your PATH.
-2. Install [GNU parallel](https://www.gnu.org/software/parallel/) and add it to your PATH.
-3. Run `itazuraneko_backup export --job`.
-This will make a `itazuraneko.csv` file that you can use for inspection or whatever else purposes, and also a `jobs.txt` file that contains all the jobs.
-4. We then can run execute these jobs in parallel using gnu `parallel` by invoking `cat jobs.txt | parallel --eta -j 100 {}`.
-Now we wait.
-5. Done!
+You can use the export subcommand to export data for various purposes.

+There are two flags you can use:

+The first flag is `--csv` which will export the data out to a friendly csv file.
+You then can use this exported csv file with `itazuraneko_backup` using the flag `--input` or whatever else you want.

+The other one is `--job` which can be used to export all the jobs out if you want to run it on another machine with more cores/better internet connection using [GNU parallel](https://www.gnu.org/software/parallel/).
+You can invoke `cat jobs.txt | parallel --eta -j <num-jobs> {}` on the remote machine to achieve this.

 ## Usage
 ```